genevate/style_guides/programming/languages/ruby.md

 ## Methods

-* Always define methods in the following order (from top to bottom within class definition):
+* Define methods in the following order (from top to bottom within class definition):
     * Class methods
     * Public methods
     * Protected methods